 As an outside hitter in high school and college, I had the most exciting job on the court.
 But during the Great Lakes Regional Championship, our libero made a spectacular save that set up our setter for a perfect assist, allowing me to score the winning point.
 Though it is a team game, and you practise with each other to develop your overall game, some part of you still makes you feel special for the whole team.
-Well, it takes time for you to realise that everyone else on the team and the court is as well.
+That moment taught me something fundamental: each position in volleyball is its own complete game.

 How Player Positions are designed in Volleyball